Particle counter

-A particle counter is used for monitoring and diagnosing particle contamination within specific clean media, including air, water and chemicals.
-Particle counters are used in a variety of applications in support of clean manufacturing practices, industries include: electronic components and assemblies, pharmaceutical drug products and medical devices, and industrial technologies such as oil and gas.
+A particle counter is used for monitoring and diagnosing particle contamination within specific clean media, including air, water, and chemicals.
+Particle counters are used to support clean manufacturing practices in a variety of industrial applications.
+Clean manufacturing is required for the production of many electronic components and assemblies, pharmaceutical drug products and medical devices, and industrial technologies such as oil and gas.

 Technology

 Particle counters function primarily using the principles of light scattering, although other technologies may also be employed.
 Light scattering by particles use instrumentation comprising a high-intensity light source (a laser), a controlled media flow (air, gas or liquid) and highly sensitive light-gathering detectors (a photo detector).

 Laser optical particle counters employ five major systems: